cosmos/gravity-bridge/spec/peg_zone_spec.md

 1. Tendermint header serialization that is easy to for solidity to parse.
 Most likely bitcoin style fixed byte structure.
 1. Secp256k1 signatures in Tendermint consensus.

-This design seems cleaner is some ways but more difficult to MVP.
+This design seems cleaner in some ways but more difficult to MVP.

 ### Cosmos Peg Zone Components